danidiaz/red-black-record/README.md

 names in records, and to branch names in variants.
 Many record functions have their variant mirror-images and viceversa.

 Each value in these types comes wrapped in a type constructor of kind `Type -> Type`.
-Typically, it will be an identity functor, but it can be other things like `Maybe` or some other `Applicative` for parsing, validation and so on.
+Typically, it will be an identity functor, but it can also be `Maybe` or some other `Applicative` for parsing, validation and so on.

 If we forget about the keys and only keep the values, records are isomorphic to n-ary unlabeled products, and variants are isomorphic to n-ary unlabeled sums.